wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.3 - Automated Testing/Demo 2.3.md

 ## Show the load test automation

-0. Browse to the VSTS project page for Parts Unlimited MRP at `http://<YourVSTSAccount>.visualstudio.com/PartsUnlimitedMRP` and navigation to the **release** page:
+0. Browse to VSTS project page for Parts Unlimited MRP at `http://<YourVSTSAccount>.visualstudio.com/PartsUnlimitedMRP` and navigate to the **release** page:

     ![](<media/browse_release_page.png>)